 Hospital services.
 There are two broad categories of hospitals in Ireland in terms of ownership and control.
 There is minimal difference between the first two categories in modern times.

-Another category of hospital are private hospitals which do not receive state funding.
+Another category of hospital is private hospitals, which do not receive state funding.

 HSE hospital services are provided in HSE-owned hospitals and voluntary public hospitals.
 Both types of hospitals provide private healthcare with both public and private beds.

-Everybody resident in the State and certain persons visiting are entitled to free maintenance and treatment in public beds in HSE and voluntary hospitals.
+Everybody who is a resident of the state and certain persons visiting are entitled to free maintenance and treatment in public beds in HSE and voluntary hospitals.
 Some persons must pay hospital charges.
-Outpatient services at a public hospital are free but some people must pay an initial charge if they have not been referred by a GP.
+Outpatient services at a public hospital are free, but some people must pay an initial charge if they have not been referred by a GP.

 Persons in private beds in public hospitals must pay for both maintenance and treatment.
-Private health insurance covers may cover some or all of the cost.
+Private health insurance coverage may cover some or all of the cost.

 The entitlement to inpatient and outpatient services applies generally to residents.